 If you’re pregnant and scared about breastfeeding, you’re not alone.
 Many moms are scared to breastfeed.
-Here are practical steps you can take.
+Learn the 7 reasons that will tame your fear.

-You don’t understand how other moms can’t wait to nurse their babies.
-Or how they see breastfeeding as a time to bond.
-All you’ve got on your mind is how you’re ever going to pull it off.
+I didn’t understand how other moms couldn’t wait to nurse their babies, or how they see breastfeeding as a time to bond.
+All I had on your mind is how I was ever going to pull it off.

 Below are seven common reasons you might have a fear of breastfeeding… and what to do about them.